 LED and other types of lamps may be used to aid the process.
 They don’t actually whiten the teeth.
 Those devices simply speed up the process, by making the active ingredients break down quicker.

 Teeth whitening methods

 There are 4 main ways to whiten teeth.
-You will most likely make your choice based on how quickly you want to see the effects and what your budget for this procedure is.
+You will most likely make your choice based on how quickly you want to see the effects and what cost of teeth whitening you are willing to cover.

 External in-office bleaching

 External means whitening the tooth from the outside, rather than from the inside.
 It is less complicated than internal bleaching.

 Before this teeth whitening service, your dentist will first conduct an exam with X-rays to make sure you are a candidate.